NKC27/NKC-Portfolio/README.md

 # NKC Portfolio Site

-I have updated my current portfolio site to now include some of my projects.
+I have updated my current portfolio site to now include some of my projects from the 2nd phase of the Full-Stack Bootcamp.